 You can use the Organize button to reorder and delete sections.

 As we mentioned above, you can optionally define "story actions" in the side panel content for a section to provide users with another level of interaction when they read your Map Journal.
-For example in this Map Journal example story actions have been defined in some of the sections that open popups for specific features on the map when they are clicked or tapped.
+For example in this Map Journal example story actions have been added to the sections that turn different layers on in the map.

 To define a story action in a section, edit the section's side panel text by clicking the blue edit button at the top of the side panel and in the Edit Section dialog's Side Panel tab, select the text that you want to turn into an action.
 Now click the first button in the Story Actions toolbar.
 A dialog will appear allowing you to specify what the action will do.
 Your action can zoom to a location on the web map the section is displaying, turn one or more of its layers on or off, display a popup for one of its features, or a combination of these.
 You can also switch to a different web map or load an image, video or web page, or navigate to a different section in your Map Journal.
 Press Apply and then Save when you are done.

 Story actions are easy to define but give you great flexibility for engaging users and directing their attention to specific locations on your maps, etc.